-Chemistry Chemical Rubber Company Freshman Chemistry Achievement Award, to an outstanding freshman Chemistry student; Elmer J. Badin Chemistry Award, for students having the highest grade-point average at the end of the junior year and having the highest recommendation of the chemistry faculty; Robert Spice Fund Prize, for the best record in Instrumental Analysis and Electronics
+Chemistry: CRC Press Freshman Chemistry Achievement Award, to an outstanding freshman Chemistry student; Elmer J. Badin Chemistry Award, for students having the highest grade-point average at the end of the junior year and having the highest recommendation of the chemistry faculty; Robert Spice Fund Prize, for the best record in Instrumental Analysis and Electronics; American Institute of Chemists Undergraduate Student Award, for a graduating senior majoring in chemical engineering, in recognition of demonstrated ability, leadership, and professional promise.

-Chemical Engineering: American Institute of Chemical Engineers Award, to the AIChE student member having achieved the highest scholastic record after two years; The American Institute of Chemists Student Award, to a Chemical Engineering graduate who has demonstrated scholastic achievement in Chemistry and Chemical Engineering, leadership, ability and character; Herbert Baldwin Fund Prize, for the best record in the third year of Chemical Engineering;

-Howard M. Siegel Memorial Prize, for scholastic excellence in chemical engineering; Lewis Gleekman Memorial Prize, for demonstrated professional interest in materials, metallurgy or corrosion engineering
+Chemical Engineering: American Institute of Chemical Engineers Award, to the AIChE student member having achieved the highest scholastic record after two years; The American Institute of Chemists Student Award, to a Chemical Engineering graduate who has demonstrated scholastic achievement in Chemistry and Chemical Engineering, leadership, ability and character; Herbert Baldwin Fund Prize, for the best record in the third year of Chemical Engineering; Howard M. Siegel Memorial Prize, for scholastic excellence in chemical engineering; Lewis Gleekman Memorial Prize, for demonstrated professional interest in materials, metallurgy or corrosion engineering